ethereum/go-ethereum/README.md

  * Instead of using the default data directory (`~/.ubiq` on Linux for example), Gubiq will nest itself one level deeper into a `testnet` subfolder (`~/.ubiq/testnet` on Linux).
- * Instead of connecting the main Ethereum network, the client will connect to the test network, which uses different P2P bootnodes, different network IDs and genesis states.
+ * Instead of connecting the main Ubiq network, the client will connect to the test network, which uses different P2P bootnodes, different network IDs and genesis states.

 *Note: Although there are some internal protective measures to prevent transactions from crossing